EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The main GUI of DeepLASI on the *Traces* tab showing the loaded data traces

 On the opened pannel as shown on :numref:`DeepLearning_tab` you can see the *Magic Button* in bright pink color.
-Now you can just click on it to enjoy the resulting graphs one after another.
+Now you can just click on it to enjoy the resulting graphs being open one after another.

 .. figure:: ./../../figures/examples/2_DeepLearningTab.png
    :width: 550